-- In FY 2018, DASH operated over 215,000 revenue hours of service, up 1.5 percent from FY 2017. - DASH recorded nearly 3.9 million boardings in FY 2018, a 1.9 percent decrease from FY 2017. - The FY 2017 Operating Ratio was 32.2 percent, or 1.6 percent lower than FY 2017. - DASH On-Time Performance was 82.1% in CY 2018.
+- In FY 2018, DASH operated over 215,000 revenue hours of service, up 1.5 percent from FY 2017. - DASH recorded nearly 3.9 million boardings in FY 2018, a 1.9 percent decrease from FY 2017.
+Although this represents a ridership loss, the ridership drop for each of the two preceding years was four percent per year.
+For comparison purposes, Fairfax Connector, Arlington Transit, Fairfax CUE, Loudoun County Transit and PRTC/Omniride each experienced declines of between 4 percent and 13 percent from FY 2017 to FY 2018, so DASH experience the least decline of all bus agencies in Northern Virginia during that period. - The FY 2017 Operating Ratio was 32.2 percent, or 1.6 percent lower than FY 2017. - DASH On-Time Performance was 82.1% in CY 2018.
 In November 2017, DASH began calculating OTP with a new methodology based on CAD/AVL technology which is expected to yield more accurate OTP statistics.
 FY 2019 will be the first full fiscal year with data from the new method.